 Is it Legal to Give Dogs CBD Oil?

 The reality is though that currently in the UK, it is illegal to use human-grade CBD products on dogs.
-The Veterinary Medicine Doctorate (VMD) states that “veterinary products containing Cannabidiol (CBD) are veterinary medicines and should be regulated as such”.
+The Veterinary Medicine Directorate (VMD) states that “veterinary products containing Cannabidiol (CBD) are veterinary medicines and should be regulated as such”.
 This means that under UK law, only a qualified veterinarian can prescribe CBD for use in any animal, and it is not legal to purchase and/or administer any human-grade CBD product without a vet’s guidance.

 There are lots of products available labelled ‘hemp for dogs’.
 Hemp has strong therapeutic and dietary qualities, but sometimes we see products labelled as “hemp” which appear to be designed to mislead the consumer by the inference that they contain CBD.
 Until recently this was also a common practice for charlatan companies trying to hoodwink the human consumer.
 Unfortunately, CBD cannot be marketed/sold as a product for animals due to restrictions by regulators in the UK (it’s fine in many other countries) so you are unlikely to find it in stores or online and you should really consult your vet if you are interested in the benefits that CBD may offer your pet.
 It’s important to note that some animals are very sensitive to cannabinoids and this is one of the reasons that veterinary consultation is important.